MoMA PS1

-MoMA PS1 is a contemporary art institution at 2201 Jackson Avenue in the Long Island City neighborhood of Queens in New York City, United States.
+MoMA PS1 is a contemporary art museum at 2201 Jackson Avenue in the Long Island City neighborhood of Queens, in New York City, United States.
 In addition to its exhibitions, the institution organizes the Sunday Sessions performance series, the Warm Up summer music series, and the Young Architects Program with the Museum of Modern Art.
-MoMA PS1 has been affiliated with the Museum of Modern Art since January 2000 and, as of 2013, attracts about 200,000 visitors a year.
+MoMA PS1 has been affiliated with the Museum of Modern Art since January 2000 and, as of 2013, had about 200,000 visitors a year.